What does the Iraq insurgency have in common with efforts to police America’s campaign finance system? Answer: In both cases, money will find a way.

 In the past few weeks, the American military has launched a new effort to cut off the flow of money to Iraqi insurgents.
 Mixing monetary policy, diplomatic arm-twisting, international detective work with the down-and-dirty job of raiding suspected arms and money caches, Bush administration officials speak of “starving” the insurgency of the money it needs to function.

 “If we can stop the money, we can stop the insurgency,” a coalition official told the AP in Baghdad last Saturday, predicting a “crisis” among the Iraqi insurgents within a month.

 Unfortunately, say counter-insurgency and financial experts, prospects for shutting down the flow of money in a land so recently looted of all its assets is not very likely.
-Like Sen. John McCain (R-Arizona) and Sen. Russell Feingold, (D-Wisc.), the fathers of the recently affirmed campaign finance law that banned “soft money” in American political campaigns, U.S. occupation authorities likely will find that by the time the affects of their actions are measurable in any real way, the flow of funds to the insurgency will have adapted to the new obstacles.
+Like Sen. John McCain, R-Ariz., and the late Sen. Russell Feingold, D-Wisc., the fathers of the recently affirmed campaign finance law that banned “soft money” in American political campaigns, U.S. occupation authorities likely will find that by the time the effects of their actions are measurable in any real way, the flow of funds to the insurgency will have adapted to the new obstacles.

 Another day, another dinar